imandr/easy_stomp/README.md

-# STOMPy
+# STOMPyMQ
-Python implementation of STOMP client and message broker
+Python implementation of STOMP client and message queue broker